Boris Yeltsin 1991 presidential campaign: Campaigning

 Yeltsin was the only candidate of the democratic forces.
 Among the organizations that supported him were the Democratic Russia movement, the Democratic Party and the Social Democratic Party.

-On April 27 Democratic Russia nominated Yeltsin as their candidate.
-On May 3 the RSFSR Social Democratic Party nominated Yeltsin at their national conference.
+On April 27, Democratic Russia nominated Yeltsin as their candidate.
+On May 3, the RSFSR Social Democratic Party nominated Yeltsin at their national conference.
 The Social Democratic Party also nominated Galina Starovoytova to be Yeltsin's running mate if he were to accept their nomination.
 Yeltsin refused both nominations.
 Rather of accepting any one party's nomination, Yeltsin instead opted to run as an independent.
 However, while refusing their nominations, Yeltsin received support from both parties.

 On April 29, during a meeting in Novokuznetsk with approximately 600 miners and local officials, Yeltsin took the opportunity to issue a number of promises aimed at earning the votes of miners.
 On the same day, Democratic Russia organized an event in Moscow in which thousands of supporters rallied for Yeltsin and collected signatures for his registration.
-Democratic Russia had been hoping to also organize a Red Square rally with a Moscow trade union organization, however these plans fell apart due to the trade union objecting to some of the more radical slogans which Democratic Russia used, which called for the resignation of Gorbachev.
+Democratic Russia had been hoping to also organize a Red Square rally with a Moscow trade union organization, however, these plans fell apart due to the trade union objecting to some of the more radical slogans which Democratic Russia used, which called for the resignation of Gorbachev.

-On May 16 an explosion occurred in room being used to store the signatures being gathered for Yeltsin's candidacy at the Democratic Russia headquarters in Moscow.
-The Baltimore Sun called it "the first political bombing in the capital for more than a decade."
-Sovetskaya Rossiya placed blame on the Libertarian (Radical) Party of the Soviet Union for perpetrating the attack, however they denied involvement.
+On May 16, an explosion occurred in the room being used to store the signatures being gathered for Yeltsin's candidacy at the Democratic Russia headquarters in Moscow.
+The Baltimore Sun called it "the first political bombing in the capital for more than a decade".
+Sovetskaya Rossiya placed blame on the Libertarian (Radical) Party of the Soviet Union for perpetrating the attack, however, they denied involvement.